 The first installment of the Darkstalkers series, Darkstalkers: The Night Warriors features a cast of characters that resemble a variety of fantasy horror archetypes (from succubus Morrigan Aensland to warewolf Jon Talbain).
 The story is that the series' main protagonist, the vampire Demitri Maximoff, is holding a tournament on Earth to see which of the creatures of the night (the "darkstalkers") is worthy to rule the Demon World.

-Its gameplay, as well as its unique 16-bit art style (where character sprites are less defined and more animated), serves as the inspiration for other Capcom fighting games (including the Street Fighter Alpha and Marvel vs. Capcom series).
+The gameplay builds upon the fighting mechanics of Super Street Fighter II Turbo, adding new gameplay mechanics to the genre (such as enhanced versions of special moves, the ability to block while in the air, and pre-determined combos of normal moves).
+The series's quick gameplay, as well as its unique character art style (where sprites are less defined and more cartoon-y), served as the inspiration for other Capcom games of the mid-to-late 90s (including the Street Fighter Alpha and Marvel vs. Capcom series).